Bill Wyman: The Rolling Stones and 1980s side projects

-When drummer Tony Chapman told him that a rhythm and blues band called the Rolling Stones needed a bass player, he auditioned at a pub in Chelsea on 7 December 1962 and was hired as a successor to Dick Taylor.
+When drummer Tony Chapman told Wyman that a rhythm and blues band called the Rolling Stones needed a bassist, he auditioned at a pub in Chelsea, London, on 7 December 1962 and was hired as a successor to Dick Taylor.
 The band were impressed by his instrument and amplifiers (one of which Wyman modified himself, and a Vox AC30).
 Wyman was the oldest member of the group.

-In addition to playing bass, Wyman frequently provided backing vocals on early records, and through 1967, in concert as well.
-He wrote and sang lead on the track "In Another Land" from the album Their Satanic Majesties Request, which was released as a single and credited solely to Wyman, making it his first official solo single.
-The song is one of two Wyman compositions released by the Rolling Stones; the second is "Downtown Suzie" (sung by Mick Jagger), on Metamorphosis, a collection of Rolling Stones outtakes.
+In addition to playing bass guitar, Wyman frequently provided backing vocals on their early records, and through 1967, in concert as well.
+He wrote and sang lead on the track "In Another Land" from their sixth studio album Their Satanic Majesties Request, which was released as a single and credited solely to Wyman, making it his first official solo single.
+The song is one of two Wyman compositions released by the Rolling Stones; the second is "Downtown Suzie" (sung by Mick Jagger), on Metamorphosis (1975), a compilation album of Rolling Stones outtakes.
 The title "Downtown Suzie" was chosen by their erstwhile manager Allen Klein without consulting Wyman or the band.
-The original title was "Sweet Lisle Lucy", named after Lisle Street, a street in the red light district in Soho, London.
+The original title was "Sweet Lisle Lucy", named after Lisle Street, a street in the red-light district in Soho, London.